BeneStrahm/pyLEK/helpers/README.md

 # helpers
-A helper function is a function that performs part of the computation of another function.
+A helper function is a function which is used frequently in different scripts that performs part of the computation of another function.
 Helper functions are used to make your programs easier to read by giving descriptive names to computations.
 They also let you reuse computations, just as with functions in general.

 ## animation
 Create animations from files or with matplotlib